Responses to Literature:

 - use proper grammar, word choice, transitions and clear writing.

 There will be an assigned entry for just about each text or section of a larger text.
 Each entry should be at least 250 words in length.
 (NOTE: Responses for poems are NOT expected to be 250 words in length.)
 The entries should be graded out of 30 .
 You will find a Writing Rubric: Writing a Response to Literature here.
-It is pages 6-7 of PDF (or pages 4-5 of the document itself).

 The student is expected to complete a Literary Analysis essay in the 1st quarter and a